fadc80/karma-sonarqube-reporter/README.md

 ## Running

-If you are using angular-cli you can use this command

-`npm run test`
+If you are using angular-cli you can the `npm run test` command.

-Now check the XML files generated on the output folder
+Check the XML files generated on the output folder.

 ```command
 ls reports